unbelievableflavour/Cotton/Docs/CottonScript.md

 ```

 #### Returning

-CottonScript does has user-defined functions and event handlers return values.
-They can be exited early with
+User-defined functions and event handlers can return values.
+They can be exited early with `return` like so.

 ```lua
 while varName==0 do